Flinders Street, Melbourne

 The street is home to Flinders Street station, the central station in Melbourne's suburban rail network.
 Tram routes 70 and 75, as well as the City Circle route, run along Flinders Street, and the Flinders Street Viaduct runs roughly parallel to the street, linking the city's two major railway stations.

 Other landmarks along Flinders Street include Federation Square, St Paul's Cathedral, Young and Jackson Hotel, the Banana Alley Vaults, the old Herald & Weekly Times building, Melbourne Aquarium and Batman Park, which adjoins the Yarra River.

-The land between the south side of Flinders Street and the railway viaduct between Spencer and King Streets was once home to the Melbourne City Markets, (Note: Often erroneously identified as the Fish Market) an ornate building constructed in 1890, covering 23,000 square metres.
-The market buildings were demolished between 1958 and 1960, after which the site became a public carpark.
-The site is now home to the three towers of the Northbank Place complex which includes office space, residential apartments, retail outlets and a multi-level carpark.
-The Melbourne Fish Market was situated on the south side of the railway viaduct, facing Spencer Street, having been displaced from the south-west corner of Flinders and Swanston Streets when the present Flinders Street station was constructed in the early 1900s.
-The site of the former Fish Market now forms the western end of Batman Park.
+The land between the south side of Flinders Street and the railway viaduct between Spencer and King Streets was once home to the Melbourne City Markets (generally known as the Fish Market, which was actually located in a separate section on the riverbank), a huge ornate building constructed in 1890.
+The market buildings were demolished between 1958 and 1960, after which the pa on Flinders Street became a carpark, now the Northbank Place offices, apartments and shops built in 2009.
+The first Fish Market was also on Flinders Street, built on the site of the corner entrance to Flinders Street Station in 1865.